ananthusankar1729/TwinPulse/README.md

 > enterprise, company, or manufacturer data is used anywhere in this
 > prototype.

-## Project Status: Stage 1 — Foundation & Synthetic Data
+## Prototype Status — Synthetic Production Twin Foundation

-This is the **first stage** of development.
-At this stage we have built:
+The current prototype establishes the production-data layer of TwinPulse and a reproducible test scenario for evaluating future predictive capabilities.

 - The project scaffolding.
 - A reproducible synthetic production-data generator (`src/data_generator.py`).
 - A validation script that checks the generated data behaves the way a realistic assembly line data would (`notebooks/validate_dataset.py`).

-**Not built yet** (future stages): sensor-gap inference/imputation, anomaly/defect prediction models, and the Streamlit dashboard (`app.py` is currently a placeholder).

 ## The Simulated Line